-There are slight plot twists, which surely are no surprises with the trailers blatantly showing that Saju and Tyler fight at some point.
-So to deduce – Tyler is a good guy, Ovi is helpless, Indian drug lord is Pankaj Tripathi, Bangladeshi drug lord is the bad guy who kidnapped the poor boy, and Saju is there, might or might not be the bad guy.
+There are slight plot twists, which surely are no surprise with the trailers blatantly showing that Saju and Tyler fight at some point.
+So to deduce – Tyler is a good guy, Ovi is helpless, the Indian drug lord is Pankaj Tripathi, the Bangladeshi drug lord is the bad guy who kidnapped the poor boy, and Saju is there, might or might not be the bad guy.
 That’s it, that is the plot, and there is nothing much to the story than this.
-The slight background of Tyler is that he had a son, and now the son is not there – it’s also something that is available for the viewers in the trailer itself.
+The slight background of Tyler is that he had a son, and now the son is not there – it’s also available for the viewers in the trailer itself.

 My Honest Take